 Primary WAN Specify the primary WAN port.
+You can choose one primary WAN port, or choose multiple primary WAN ports to perform load balance.
 Backup WAN Specify the backup WAN port to back up the traffic for the primary WAN port under the specified condition.
 Mode Specify the mode as Timing or Failover.
-Timing: Link Backup will be enabled if the specified effective time is reached.
+Timing : Link Backup will be enabled if the specified effective time is reached.
 All the traffic on the primary WAN will switch to the backup WAN at the beginning of the effective time; the traffic on the backup WAN will switch to the primary WAN at the ending of the effective time.
-Failover: Enable backup link when primary WAN failed.
+Failover(Enable backup link when any primary WANs fails): Link Backup will be enabled when any primary WANs fails.
+Failover(Enable backup link when all primary WANs fail): Link Backup will be enabled only when all primary WANs fail.
 Effective Time Specify the time for the rule to take effect.
-Always means it always take effect.
-The time range referenced here can be created on the Preference > Time Range > Time Range page.
+"Any" means it takes effect at any time.
+The time range referenced here can be created on the Preference &gt; Time Range &gt; Time Range page.
 Status Check the box to enable the rule.